 - Mix the ingredients together to form a consistent dough.
 No need to do this in any specific order.
 You want to knead it until it forms a firm ball, no need to mix it any longer.

 - Leave to rest in the fridge for about half an hour, don't leave it in too long or it will become too hard to roll out.
-If it has become too hard, just leave to warm up on the counter until it's soft enough to roll.
+If it has become too hard, just leave it to warm up on the counter until it's soft enough to roll.

-- Take about 1/3 of the dough an keep on the side.
-Roll out the remainder until you have a large enough sheet to cover the bottom and sides of a 24cm round baking tray.
+- Take about 1/3 of the dough and keep it on the side.
+Roll out the remainder until you have a large enough sheet to cover the bottom and sides of a 24cm round springform.

 - Leave the raisins to soak in water or rum for at least 30 minutes, preferably one hour.